google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ![Area of interest](https://github.com/jdbcode/earthengine-community/blob/master/tutorials/landsat-etm-to-oli-harmonization/area-of-interest.jpg)

 _Figure 1.
 Location and site character for example area of interest.
-Mature pacific northwest conifer forest on the north slope of Mt Hood, OR, USA._
+Mature pacific northwest conifer forest on the north slope of Mt Hood, OR, USA.
+Images curtisousy of:
+Google Earth, USDA Forest Service, Landsat, and Copernicus._

 #### Define an area of interest

 The result of this application is a time series of Landsat observations for a pixel.
-An `ee.Geometry.point` is used to define the pixel's location.
+An `ee.Geometry.Point` object is used to define the pixel's location.

 ```js
 var point = ee.Geometry.Point([-121.70938, 45.43185]);